You know what they say about those who read?

 It’s hard to describe exactly why it affected me so much other than to say “it gave me clarity.”
 Here’s the gist: succeeding at anything in life is like lining up dominoes that get progressively larger.
 Each domino can knock over the next larger domino until you are knocking over dominos that are thousands of feet tall — and it starts with just tipping over the small domino in front of you.

-By tackling business in this matter — focusing 100% of your efforts on the “one thing” that is next in your row of dominoes — you are able to quickly and effectively scale your business to amazing new heights.
+By tackling business in this matter—focusing 100 percent of your efforts on the “one thing” that is next in your row of dominoes—you are able to quickly and effectively scale your business to amazing new heights.